walter-a-jablonowski/simple-nutrition-counter/README.md

 ----------------------------------------------------------

 ```
-Day --> you do much stuff --X--> you don't remember --> Chaos, errors
+Day --> you do much stuff  --X--> you don't remember all --> Chaos, errors
         much stuff happens
                 |
                 | (instead)
                 v
-                    Track it --> you see what happened (Feedback, reminder)
+              Track it --> you see what happened (feedback, reminder)
                             |
                             v
               only by seeing it immediately you can improve it
 ```

 ```